raspiblitz/raspiblitz/README.md

 #### lnfwdreport: Report on your earned fees for Forwarding Payments

-If you connected your node well within the Lightning Network you can become a "Routing Node" other users might select your Node as part of a Lightnig Payment and will pay you the fee you set on those channels.
+If you connected your node well within the Lightning Network you can become a "Routing Node".
+Other users might select your Node as part of a Lightning Payment and will pay you the fee you set on those channels.
 This menu point gives you a detailed report over the amount of days you set.

 Beware - earning fees as a routing node does not come automatic.
 It's a bit of hard work of building the right channels to be attractive for other people to route thru.
 Check the internet for tutorials or use tools like "lndmanage" (see under RaspiBlitz SERVICES) to help you analyse and optimize your channel management.